The website may be down at times on Saturday, December 14, and Sunday, December 15, for maintenance.

 1. The CME activity must be relevant to the scope of family medicine and comply with the Prescribed or Elective credit definitions.

-PRESCRIBED: The CME activity must be primarily designed for physicians and have an AAFP Active or Life member directly involved in the planning of the activity to ensure the relevance of the content to the specialty of family medicine.
+PRESCRIBED: The CME activity must be primarily designed for physicians and have an AAFP Active or Life member directly involved, as described below, to ensure appropriateness for physicians and relevancy to the specialty of family medicine.

 ELECTIVE: The CME activity may be primarily designed for health care professionals other than physicians.
-Direct involvement of an AAFP Active or Life member in the planning of the activity is not required.
+Direct involvement of an AAFP Active or Life member as outlined in the Prescribed credit definition is not required.

 2. The CME activity must fully comply with the ACCME Standards for Integrity and Independence in Accredited Continuing Education.